jrzaurin/pytorch-widedeep/mkdocs/paper_JOSS/paper.md

 $pred = \sigma(W_{wide}^{T}[x,\phi(x)] + W_{deephead}^{T}a_{deephead}^{l_f} + b)$

 At this stage it is worth mentioning that the library has been built with an special emphasis on flexibility.
 That is, we want users to easily run as many different models as possible and/or use their custom components if they prefer.
-With that in mind, each and every data mode component in the figure above can be used independently and in isolation.
+With that in mind, each and every data type component in the figure above can be used independently and in isolation.
 For example, if the user wants to use a ResNet model to perform classification in an image-only dataset, that is perfectly possible using this library.
-In addition, following some minor adjustments described in the documentation, the user can use any custom model for each data mode -- mainly a custom model is a standard Pytorch model class that must have a property or attribute called `output_dim`.
+In addition, following some minor adjustments described in the documentation, the user can use any custom model for each data type -- mainly a custom model is a standard Pytorch model class that must have a property or attribute called `output_dim`.
 This way the `WideDeep` collector class knows the size of the incoming activations and is able to construct the multi-modal model --.
 Examples on how to use custom components can be found in the repository and documentation.

 # The Model Hub

-In this section we will briefly introduce the current model components available for each data mode in the library.
+In this section we will briefly introduce the current model components available for each data type in the library.
 Bear in mind that the library is constantly under development and models are constantly added to the "model-hub".

 ## The `wide` component